otrv4/otrv4/otrv4.md

 any time by anyone who knows the long-term public keys of both alleged participants.
 This capability is called offline deniability because no transcript provides evidence of a past key exchange, as this could have been forged by anyone.
-It is provided for both participants in the interactive DAKE, described below.
+This property is provided for both participants taking part in the interactive DAKE as described below.

 Furthermore, participants in the interactive DAKE, cannot provide proof of participation to third parties without making themselves vulnerable to Key